 4) They quietly introduced a pansexual character and no one laughed at him.
 Well, not because of his sexuality, at least.

-In episode 10, the “constantly baffled by the world’s indifference toward him” David Rose sleeps with his best friend and snark partner, Stevie.
+In season 1, episode 10, the “constantly baffled by the world’s indifference toward him” David Rose sleeps with his best friend and snark partner, Stevie.
 This confuses them both.
 Stevie, because she thought David was gay, and David because he didn’t realize he liked Stevie that way.

 Awkwardness ensues as they try to talk to each other about what has just happened.
 Stevie asks him pretty openly about it and they proceed to have an amazing and pretty simple conversation about David’s sexuality that also manages to make me want all the wines.